 Find out for yourself.
 I sent mealworms with my scifi Mars colonists, and here’s one recipe to try at home.

 These are the same mealworms you know from home or schoolhouse reptile pets, but if buying lizard food makes you squeamish, they’re also packaged for humans.
-Scroll down here to find prepared snacks.
+Find prepared snacks here when you scroll down.

 You can raise your own mealworms at home too – tiny pseudo-cattle for humanity’s future, because you get more protein using less land and water.